thephpleague/url/dev-master/url/properties.md

 ## URL parts

-Sometimes you may want to get the RFC3986 parts of the URL.
-To do so, two additionals methods are provided:
+To retrieve the missign RFC3986 parts of the URL, two additionals methods are provided:

 ~~~php
 use League\Url\Url;